 Another example of the problem is the Tonto National Forest’s continued permitting of cattle on the forest’s numerous grazing allotments and pastures comprised of Sonoran Desert.
-Conservationists have tried for years, without success, to get local Forest Service land managers to declare these areas to be unsuited for grazing.
-But while grazing has been eliminated on some of the Tonto’s desert areas, the forest has never categorically declared the desert to be unsuitable for livestock.
-The forest is currently in the process of revising its management plan, and has promised to address this grazing suitability issue.
+Local conservationists have tried for years, without success, to get local Forest Service land managers to declare these areas to be unsuited for grazing.
+The Forest is currently in the process of revising its management plan, and has promised to address this grazing suitability issue.
 But it remains to be seen if they’ll keep that promise.

 It’s unlikely that the BLM or Forest Service will ever issue regulations declaring desert public lands unsuited for livestock grazing unless conservation groups continue to apply legal pressure.
-And a Republican-led Congress won’t be any help.
-But a partial solution may be to pay public lands ranchers to voluntarily relinquish their grazing permits and then persuade the agencies to permanently retire the associated grazing allotments.
+But a partial solution may be to pay public land ranchers to voluntarily relinquish their grazing permits and then persuade the agencies to permanently retire the associated grazing allotments.
 This common sense approach has already been applied with great success by local conservation groups across the West to protect unique areas from livestock grazing.
-There are undoubtedly many public lands ranchers with permits for desert grazing allotments that would accept a buyout offer, because ranching in the desert is tough work that’s not very profitable.
+There are undoubtedly many public land ranchers with permits for desert grazing allotments that would accept a buyout offer, because ranching in the desert is tough work that’s not very profitable.

 On November 6, 2017, the Tonto National Forest released its Preliminary Proposed Plan for public comment.
-It includes a grazing management proposal on page 89 which states:
+It included a grazing management proposal on page 89 which stated: